rails/website/_posts/2024-04-05-this-week-in-rails.markdown

 Add *ActiveRecord.after_all_transactions_commit* callback.

-Useful for code that may run either inside or outside a transaction and need to perform works after the state changes have been properly peristed.
+Useful for code that may run either inside or outside a transaction and needs to perform work after the state changes have been properly persisted.
 ```ruby
 def publish_article(article)
   article.update(published: true)